online-junkie/SmHodule/README.md

+SmHodule

-SmHodule - using the new ESP8266 SoC
+SmHodule is using the new Wifi enabled ESP8266 SoC.

 SmHodule is a Smart Home module for the Internet of Things.